Interdisciplinary approach crucial to care of women in menopause

 Women in menopause often experience a complex mix of health issues, so the kind of one-size-fits-all approach that might be taken to their care can leave them feeling frustrated and alone.
 With this in mind, the team at the Lois Hole Hospital for Women’s menopause clinic embarked on a study of nearly 200 patients, to fill a research gap in patients’ issues and subsequent treatment at interdisciplinary clinics like theirs.

 Family doctor Tami Shandro works at the clinic, in concert with a range of experts–including gynecologists, pharmacists, registered nurses and dietitians–a collaboration she stresses is crucial in addressing the complex needs of patients.
 “We all have our expertise in different areas,” she said.
 “I’m so blessed to be able to work with this team, and with the research team.”
 Behind the scenes, cooperation occurs on research projects, with statistical and qualitative teams from the Women and Children’s Health Research Institute providing invaluable support to clinic staff.
-Through supporters of the Lois Hole Hospital for Women, WCHRI offers financial support, as well, in the form of a variety of research grants.
+Through the Alberta Women’s Health Foundation, WCHRI offers financial support, as well, in the form of a variety of research grants.
 This assistance helps fund research like the recent retrospective chart study, which tracked the symptoms and care of 198 patients.

 “We discovered (in this study) that the majority of our patients have a chronic health issue (like diabetes or lung disease), and often they’d have three or four,” said Shandro.
 Menopausal symptoms were occurring in addition to the symptoms associated with their chronic health issues.
 Of the menopausal symptoms, the research showed that sleep problems were by far the most common and bothersome complaint for patients, with sexual dysfunction a close second.